The Borrible Trilogy

-The Borribles' antagonists, the Rumbles, who play a significant part in the first book, are satires of perennial children's favourites The Wombles.
+The Borribles' antagonists, the Rumbles, who play a significant part in the first book, are satires of perennial children's favorites, The Wombles.

-The scheduled release of the third book coincided with the English riots of 1985, and because of the strong anti-authoritarian theme, the publishers took the decision not to publish it.
-The books went out of print but have been republished as a single volume.
-In June 2002 the trilogy was printed in the UK by Pan Macmillan as a trade paperback with an introduction by China Miéville; in April 2003, the UK branch of Tor Books reissued the trilogy in a smaller paperback volume.
-Tor released the trilogy as three separate paperback volumes in the US in late 2005.

 The world of the Borribles

-The trilogy is set in the large city of London.
-Borribles are runaway children, who eventually become "Borribled," when they wake up and find their ears have become pointed.
+The trilogy is set in London.
+Borribles are runaway children, who eventually become "Borribled", when they wake up and find their ears have become pointed.
 Visually very similar to the mischievous elves and pixies of English folklore, Borribles wear woollen hats pulled low over their ears to avoid being easily identified by the police "Woollies".
-The Woollies believe that the Borribles' freedom is a threat to the social order and will clip the ears of any Borrible in their custody.
-If their ears are not clipped, Borribles will maintain the appearance of a child forever and cease to physically age.
-Being caught by the police is a prospect worse than death for Borribles as it will signify the end of their lifestyle and they will become a boring, adventure less adult.
+The Woollies believe that the Borribles are a threat to the social order and will clip the ears of any Borrible in their custody.
+If their ears are not cut, Borribles will maintain the appearance of a child forever and cease to physically age.
+Being caught by the police is a prospect worse than death for Borribles, as it will signify the end of their lifestyle and they will become boring adults.

-Borribles are skinny, scruffy, and tough; at least at first, they appear to have nothing to do with money, and steal what they need to survive.
+Borribles are skinny, scruffy, and tough; at least at first, they appear to have nothing to do with money and steal what they need to survive.
 They generally live in abandoned houses, though they will live wherever they can, existing on the edge of the adult world.
-Borribles aren't given their names at birth; they earn them through an adventure of some sort.
+Borribles aren't given their names at the instance they become Borribles; they earn them later through an adventure of some sort.